zandershah/notes/music140.md

 Example: Muddy Waters (1913 - 1983) "Hoochie Coochie Man" (1954, Wille Dixon)

 - Born in Mississippi.
 Played guitar and harmonica.
 Emulated Robert Johnson.
-- Moves to chicago in the early 1940s, switches to electric guitar in 1945.
+- Moves to Chicago in the early 1940s, switches to electric guitar in 1945.
 - 1944, records for Aristocrat Records (Chess Records).
 - Verse Chorus structure (modified 12-bar blues).
     - **Chorus**: Same music, same words, may include title of song, may feature a higher level of intensity.